The adrenal glands are two small triangle-shaped glands. One gland is located on top of each kidney.

 - Primary aldosteronism (Conn syndrome) -- disorder in which the adrenal gland releases too much of the hormone aldosterone

-- Waterhouse-Friderichsen syndrome -- collection of symptoms resulting from failure of the adrenal glands to function normally as a result of bleeding into the gland
+- Massive bilateral adrenal hemorrhage (Waterhouse-Friderichsen syndrome) -- failure of adrenal glands to function as a result of bleeding into the gland, usually associated with severe infection, called sepsis

 Friedman TC.
 Adrenal gland.
 In: Benjamin IJ, Griggs RC, Wing EJ, Fitz JG, eds.
 Andreoli and Carpenter's Cecil Essentials of Medicine.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 64.